dfujiwara/dfujiwara.github.io/PITCHME.md

 ## Team

-The whole is greater than the sum of its parts
+"The whole is greater than the sum of its parts"

 Technology and product change, but people don't change as much

 ---

-## Highly effective team
+## How I built my team

-- Collaboration
-- Autonomy + accountability
-- Trust

 ---

-### 1. Collaboration
+### Provide growth opportunities

-- Knowledge share sessions
+- Knowledge sharing
-- Share ideas early on instead of finished products
+- Mentorships
-- Blogs and meetups
+- Blog and meetups

-Create a space to learn from and teach to each other for better outcome
+- Offloading parts of my responsibilities

 ---

-### 2. Autonomy + accountability

-- "What do you think?"
-- "Can you go figure it out and get back to me?"
-- Mentorship opportunities

-Create a space for creativity and responsibility beyond one's own work
+### Find engineers that complement the team

+- Potential as a team member > absolute technical abilities

 ---

-### 3. Trust
+### Building Trust

 - 1:1
 - Team activities

-Create a safe space for your direct reports to openly discuss their thoughts and establish team identity
+- Continuous course correction

 ---

-Not easy, but it's such a rewarding experience
+Not easy, but it was such a rewarding experience

 ---